AdiMarianMutu/x-injection-reactjs/README.md

 });
 ```

-Now you can use it in inside any component which has access to a contextualized module which can provide the `UserService`.
+Now you can use it in inside any component which is using a `module` which can provide the `UserService`.

 ```tsx
 export function UserInfo({ firstName, lastName }: UserInfoProps) {